 The factors that could cause actual results to differ materially from the forward-looking statements made by Exelon Corporation, Commonwealth Edison Company, PECO Energy Company, Baltimore Gas and Electric Company, Pepco Holdings LLC, Potomac Electric Power Company, Delmarva Power & Light Company, and Atlantic City Electric Company (Registrants) include those factors discussed herein, as well as the items discussed in (1) the Registrants' 2023 Annual Report on Form 10-K in (a) Part I, ITEM 1A.
 Risk Factors, (b) Part II, ITEM 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations, and (c) Part II, ITEM 8.
-Financial Statements and Supplementary Data: Note 18, Commitments and Contingencies; (2) the Registrants' Second Quarter 2024 Quarterly Report on Form 10-Q (filed on August 1, 2024) in (a) Part II, ITEM 1A.
-Risk Factors, (b) Part I, ITEM 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations, and (c) Part I, ITEM 1.
-Financial Statements: Note 11, Commitments and Contingencies; and (3) other factors discussed in filings with the SEC by the Registrants.
+Financial Statements and Supplementary Data: Note 18, Commitments and Contingencies; and (2) other factors discussed in filings with the SEC by the Registrants.